Lead Generation Marketing

 - 23% attributed their best leads to organic website traffic.

 According to the report, the top 3 lead capture problems to solve in 2016 are:

 - Misaligned and cluttered reporting are clouding ROI.
 Proving ROI on paid campaigns seems to be a big challenge for marketers.
 Many are wrestling with an overwhelming number of apps that make it hard to know where to get their data.

 - Key performance indicators aren’t aligning with goals.
 Many marketers appear to be tracking key performance indicators (KPIs) that are not in line with actual goals.
 For example: While sales conversions is a key metric for some marketers, most still rely on “vanity” metrics such as overall website traffic and new visits—numbers that may indicate interest but don’t track actual purchases.

-Lead generation is an essence part of any successful digital marketing campaign.
-How is your brand focusing on aligning your company goals, metrics and mediums to capture more leads and land more sales?
+Lead generation is an essential part of any successful digital marketing campaign.
+How is your brand focusing on aligning your company goals, metrics, and mediums to capture more leads and land more sales?